maurizioquadrio/maurizioquadrio.github.io/invited.markdown

 - Fluid Dynamics of the Human Nose: An overview of clinical perspectives enabled by CFD
 **M.Quadrio**
-*Invited Plenary Lecture*, European Fluid Mechanics Conference, Athens (GR), Sep 13-16 2022
+*Invited plenary lecture*, European Fluid Mechanics Conference, Athens (GR), Sep 13-16 2022

 - Fluid Dynamics of the Human Nose: An overview of clinical perspectives enabled by CFD
 **M.Quadrio**